laurenoldham1202/final-project/README.md

 * Add school filtering options, e.g. display by conference, only top 50 winningest teams, only top win percentages, etc.
 * Add school logo image to popup
 * Bonus: Add March Madness appearances, number of lottery picks, etc.
+* Use scrollymapping to tell a story
+* Create index for most dominant team overall?

 ### Limitations/Issues
 * ~~This dataset doesn't exist!
 Might need to explore web scraping to avoid painful manual collection of all these datasets~~